 - It has a blunt shape (as opposed to being long and narrow).

-In everyday language, when someone says "texture," they are most likely referring to whether the surface of an object feels soft or abrasive, smooth or rough, etc. Occasionally, the term is used in this way when referring to plants, as well, as when we say that:
+In everyday language, texture usually refers to whether the surface of an object feels soft or abrasive, smooth or rough.
+Occasionally, the term is used in this way when referring to plants:

 - A tree's bark is rough.

 - The leaves of the lamb's ear plant are soft.

 In landscape design, however, references to plant texture most often reflect how a plant part looks with others rather than to how it feels.